 Discriminatory laws, combined with culture and religion, can lead to extremely dangerous outcomes, such as bullying and violence, lack of access to education and job opportunities, harassment from the police and other institutions, homelessness, violence, and death.
 Moreover, in every region of the world, young gay men are at increased risk for HIV due to stigma and lack of access to healthcare and/or protection and are often left out of research, policy and programs.
 Stable housing and income are important components of HIV prevention.
 Unfortunately, many young gay men are dependent on family that may not understand or accept their sexuality.
 As a result, they face greater risk of losing housing and/or financial support and are thus more likely to engage in risky behaviors that further expose them to HIV.
 The lack of housing and income are strong predictors of HIV infection.

 While the Covenant does not explicitly refer to sexual orientation or gender identity and expression, the Committee has found that the treaty does include an obligation to prevent discrimination on the basis of sexual orientation, under articles 2 and 26.
 While the travaux préparatoires do not provide specific guidance on this question, the Committee has reaffirmed in General Comments and in its jurisprudence under these provisions that “without distinction of any kind, such as” and “on any ground such as” support an inclusive, rather than an exhaustive interpretation.
-In Toonen v Australia, the Committee held that the Covenant’s reference to ‘sex’ in Articles 2 and 26 “is to be taken as including sexual orientation.”
+In Toonen v.
+Australia, the Committee held that the Covenant’s reference to ‘sex’ in Articles 2 and 26 “is to be taken as including sexual orientation.”

 On May 13th of this year, a group of international human rights experts – including the UN Committee on the Rights of the Child, the Inter-American Commission on Human Rights, the Special Rapporteur on Human Rights Defenders of the African Commission on Human and Peoples’ Rights, and the Commissioner for the Human Rights Council of Europe – called for an end to discrimination against young people on the basis of their sexual orientation or gender identity or expression.
 Speaking ahead of the International Day against Homophobia, Biphobia and Transphobia, the group of experts urged States to “protect these young people and children from violence and discrimination, and to integrate their views on policies and laws that affect their rights.”